 Environmental Education STEM Project Roundup!

-Science Buddies has great ideas for hands-on science projects and activities students can do to learn more about environmental science.
+Science Buddies has great ideas for hands-on science projects and activities students can do to learn more about environmental science and sustainability.

 There are many projects at Science Buddies that help guide students in independent exploration of environmental science topics and issues.
-The list below highlights a handful of projects related to recycling, stewardship, conservation, and environmental awareness from our library of more than 1,100 science projects for K-12 students.
+The list below highlights 22 projects related to recycling, stewardship, conservation, sustainability, and environmental awareness from our library of more than 1,100 science projects for K-12 students.
+All of these projects can be excellent choices for exploration during National Environmental Education Week.

-The following list represents a collection of exciting K-12 student science, technology, engineering, and math projects with an environmental science focus:
+The following list of 22 hands-on projects represents a collection of exciting K-12 student science, technology, engineering, and math projects with an environmental science focus:

 - Can Plants Stop Soil Erosion?